Eldritch Instinct System Reference Document (v0.8)

 Starting Gear

-The PC with the lowest ability score total also starts with a source of light.
+Additionally, the PC with the lowest attribute starts with a source of light.

 Name & Occupation (d20)